Neos-cam-hacks/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 ## Flashing under macOS/Linux
-- First, use CH341Prog to back up the original bootloader: `./ch341prog -r xiaomi-bootloader.bin`
+- First, use CH341Prog to back up the original bootloader: `./ch341prog -r xiaomi-bootloader.bin` (it will take a few minutes).
 - Save this file somewhere safe; it is the only way you can revert your camera's firmware back to stock!
 - Use CH341Prog to erase the SPI flash: `./ch341prog -e`
 - Use CH341Prog to write the custom bootloader to the SPI flash: `./ch341prog -w u-boot-lzo-with-spl_t20_64M.bin`
-- Caution: flash the 64M binary file!
+- Caution: flash the binary file ending in `_64M`, not `_128M`!
+- Don't forget to resolder the VCC pin.

 ## Flashing under Windows